 Minerva Houses: At our seven innovative Minerva Houses, students, faculty, and staff get together for academic, social, and cultural activities.
 In your Minerva you can create the community you want and make things happen.
 A generous budget funds more than 500 student-run programs each year.

 Athletics: Union has what you’re looking for to compete, stay fit, and have fun, including 26 intercollegiate sports.
 We have Division III sports teams (Liberty League), with Division I men’s and women’s ice hockey (ECAC Hockey), as well as intramural and recreational options, from broomball to Ultimate Frisbee.
 The Union men’s hockey team won the national title in 2014.

-Student clubs and organizations: Explore your interests and talents in 136 clubs and other groups, including performance and art clubs; political, cultural, and religious and spiritual groups; the weekly student newspaper, Concordiensis; WRUC, the campus radio station; academic and honor societies; and 20 Greek organizations.
+Student clubs and organizations: Explore your interests and talents in more than 100 clubs and other groups, including performance and art clubs; political, cultural, and religious and spiritual groups; the weekly student newspaper, Concordiensis; WRUC, the campus radio station; academic and honor societies; and 10 residential fraternities and sororities.

 Service: Tutor, plant a community garden, and get involved with Big Brothers Big Sisters, after-school programs, and a unique income tax program that helps local residents.
 The Kenney Community Center is a hub of volunteerism, and many athletic teams, Greek groups, and Minerva Houses also sponsor service activities.

 Union students from all majors go into diverse fields.
 Top among them are business management, communications, education, engineering, finance, health care, government, law, and technology.

 We invite you to visit our close-knit campus community year-round.
 Take a tour, attend an open house or information session, and meet with students, professors, and coaches.
 Personal interviews are recommended.
 You’re also welcome to join one of our day programs—shadow a student, sit in on classes, check out residence halls, and live the life of a Union student.